uk-gov-mirror/datasciencecampus.DSCA_Stats4DS/README.md

     *   What is the difference between a continuous and categorical variable?
     *   What is variation and covariation?
 *  Where Exploratory Data Analysis fits within data analysis?
-    *   How to use plots to explore variation in
+    *   How to use plots to explore variation in continuous variable and categorical variables
-        * A continuous variable
-        * A categorical variable
-    *   How to use plots to explore covariation between
+    *   How to use plots to explore covariation between two categorical variables, two continuous variables or a categorical and continuous variable.
-        * Two categorical variables
-        * Two continuous variables
-        * A categorical and continuous variable.

 ### Chapter 2: Model Basics